danielvaughn/danielvaughn/react/useFlow/README.md

 At first glance, it might not seem special, but 2 things make this unique:

 1. You don't need to worry about ensuring your state object is a new instance. `useFlow` uses `immer` under the hood to handle all of that for you.
-2. You don't even need to specify the entire object - only the portion of the state that you wish to update. `useFlow` performs a merge under the hood.
+2. You don't even need to specify the entire object - only the portion of the state that you wish to update. `useFlow` performs a merge for you.

 ```javascript
 const SimpleDemo = () => {